awsmin/wp-job-openings/README.md

 ## Changelog

+**V 1.2.1 - 2018-11-16**
+* Fixed: Job Application submission error when caching plugin is used
+* Fixed: Application feedback mail issue when Non-English characters are used
+* Fixed: Settings UI issues

 **V 1.2 - 2018-10-17**
 * Added: Job posting structured data for better SEO
 * Added: New hooks for managing job application form